 About the Author

-Nathan Thrall received the 2024 Pulitzer Prize for General Nonfiction for A Day in the Life of Abed Salama, an international bestseller that has been translated into more than two dozen languages and was named a best book of the year by eighteen publications, including The New Yorker, The Economist, and Time.
-He is also the author of The Only Language They Understand: Forcing Compromise in Israel and Palestine.
-His writing has appeared in The New York Times Magazine, The Guardian, London Review of Books, and The New York Review of Books.
+Nathan Thrall is an American writer living in Jerusalem.
+In 2024, he received the Pulitzer Prize for General Nonfiction for A Day in the Life of Abed Salama.
+An international bestseller, it was translated into more than two dozen languages, selected as a New York Times Book Review Editors’ Choice, and named a best book of the year by over twenty publications, including The New Yorker, The Economist, and Time.
+He is also the author of The Only Language They Understand.
+His reporting, essays, and criticism have appeared in the London Review of Books, The Guardian, The New York Times Magazine, and The New York Review of Books.
 He spent a decade at the International Crisis Group, where he was director of the Arab-Israeli Project, and has taught at Bard College.
-He lives in Jerusalem.

 For a longer biography, click here.